Tofu86-it/devops-learning-journey/sop/docker-compose-environment-variables.md

 💡 Key Concepts

-  Environment variables separate configuration from source code Docker Compose can inject settings into containers The same app image can behave differently in different environments
+  1.Environment variables separate configuration from source code 2.Docker Compose can inject settings into containers 3.The same app image can behave differently in different environments